andriusvelykis/isabelle-eclipse/getting-started/index.md

 #### Java 7

 **Make sure [Java 7][java] is used to start Isabelle/Eclipse**.
 If the application does not look correct, or Isabelle/Eclipse views and perspective are missing, it is most likely that **Java 7** is not available.
 If the correct Java runtime is not detected automatically, [indicate it explicitly][running-eclipse].
+On Mac OS X we recommend installing [Java 7 JDK][jdk].

 #### "Damaged" application on Mac OS X